collective/collective.developermanual/source/reference_manuals/old/portlets/blacklisting.rst

         />

-Pro Tip: Quickest way to find out the name of a portlet: go to @@manage- portlets and hover over the `X'.
+Pro Tip: Quickest way to find out the name of a portlet: go to @@manage- portlets and hover over the 'X'.
 The name for that assignment will appear in the URL.